Andrew McCutchen Player Props: Pirates vs. Reds

 Andrew McCutchen At The Plate

-- He has homered in 21.1% of his games this year, and 5% of his trips to the plate.
+- He has hit a home run in 21.1% of his games this season, and 5% of his chances at the plate.

 - He has scored in nine of 19 games (47.4%), including multiple runs twice.